palash-suryawanshi/OrderFlowImbalences/README.md

 ## 📘 Conceptual Summary

 Answers to the following questions are included in the LaTeX folder named as `Conceptual Questions and Answers.pdf`:
-1. Motivation for multi-level OFI
+1. What’s the motivation behind measuring OFI at multiple depth levels of the order book?
-2. Why Lasso is used over OLS for cross-impact estimation
+2. Why do the authors use Lasso regression rather than OLS for estimating cross-impact?
-3. Why OFI is more predictive than trade volume
+3. Why is OFI considered a better predictor of short-term returns than trade volume?

 ## 📖 Reference